Yixin-Hu/TetWild/README.md

 make
 ```

+💡 If you find `Could not find Matlab` or `Could not find Mosek` in the output of cmake, it does not matter since they are not used.

 ## Usage

 #### Input/output Format

 The inputs of our software are triangle surface meshes in `.off/.obj/.stl/.ply` format.

 We support `.mesh/.msh` format output.
 The default output format is `.msh` with minimum dihedral angle recorded as element scalar field, which can be visualized by software [Gmsh](http://gmsh.info/).

-You can use `PyMesh::MshLoader` and `PyMesh::MshSaver` in `pymesh/` for read and write .msh meshes.
+You can use `PyMesh::MshLoader` and `PyMesh::MshSaver` in `pymesh/` for read and write `.msh` meshes.

 ### Features
 Our software is quite easy to use.
 Basically, users only need to provide a surface triangle mesh as input and our mesher would output a tetrahedral mesh by using default settings.
 If you want to customize your own tetmeshes, we also provide some options.